statamic/v2-docs/content/collections/fieldtypes/partial.md

 - `meta_keywords`
 - `content`

-## Caveats

-Important things to note:

-- The field name of the partial **does not matter**.
-It will be replaced by the fields in the partial without any reference.
+> Important Caveat: The field name of the partial does not matter **as long as it's unique.** It will be replaced by the fields in the partial without any reference to the original name.
-- If your partial contains the same field names as in another, they will be overridden.
-Keep them unique.